eclipse-archived/ceylon-lang.org/features.md

 <div class="feature">
 <h2>Modularity</h2>
-<p>Code is organized into packages and modules, and compiled to module archives.
+<p>Code is organized into
+<a href="/documentation/current/introduction/#modularity">packages and modules</a>,
-The tooling supports a system of module repositores, with Ceylon Herd as its social focus point.</p>
+and compiled to module archives.The tooling supports a system of module repositories, with <a href="http://modules.ceylon-lang.org">Ceylon Herd</a> as its social focus point.</p>
 <div>
 <img src="/images/features/modularity2.png" style="box-shadow: 0 0 15px #888;"/>
 </div>